mozilla/archiver_toolkit/README.md

 We like to make a handful of minor changes to archived content.
 We get rid of the search tool, since it is not guaranteed to work forever.
 And we add a message at the top of the page explaining that the content is archived.
 The archiver_toolkit repository contains a python command-line tool that processes these files.
 To run it...

-a.(optional) Set up a virtualenv to isolate this repository's libraries from your system libraries:
+1. (optional) Set up a virtualenv to isolate this repository's libraries from your system libraries:

         virtualenv --no-site-packages venv && . venv/bin/activate

-b.
-Install required libraries:
+2. Install required libraries:

         pip install -r requirements.txt

-c.Run the script.
+3. Run the script.
 Pass it the path to the new content:

         python process_files.py www.mozilla.org/some_descriptive_folder_name/

 ### 6. Review the processed code